PulkitBindal/GIT_LINEAR_SEARCH_SIMULATOR/storyboard/README.md

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:

 The Challenges and Questions/Complexity/Variations is that our program will not work on Decimals and Characters when given as input in the textfield.
-Secondly it can be possible in future that this issue will become a Challenge for others in order to improve it.

 Q.Which of the following is a disadvantage of linear search?<br>
 a) Requires more space<br>